joannecheng/joannecheng.github.io/_posts/2018-03-06-exploring-earthquake-clusters.markdown

 ---

 I'm currently traveling around Taiwan.
-Before I landed in Taipei, I saw reports of a collection of earthquakes hitting the Hualien area and was concerned about traveling in that region.
+Before I landed in Taipei,
+I saw reports of [numerous 5.0+ earthquakes](https://news.nationalgeographic.com/2018/02/earthquake-swarm-taiwan-experts-disagree-spd/) hitting the Hualien area and was concerned about traveling in that region.
 I did a bit of digging into Taiwan's open earthquake reports to find out if or when it was safe to travel to that area again.

 ### Getting Data